 \subsection{GNN based Federated Learning}

-Though FL has shown its superiority in various domains, it has not been widely applied in the domain of graph yet.
-Recently, related research has been carried out.
-According to our investigation, most of the research focuses on horizontal scenarios.
-For instance, under consideration of privacy and the data non-independent identically and distribution (Non-IID) problem, Zheng et al.~\cite{zheng2020asfgnn} made the message passing part done by different clients and leveraged Bayesian optimization technique to tune the hyper-parameters of all the clients, and proposed a novel learning paradigm, named ASFGNN.
-For node classification, GraphFL~\cite{wang2020graphfl} is proposed to address the Non-IID issue, inspired by meta learning.
-In response to the problems that most FL platforms do not support GNN, and the definition of federated GNNs is vague in current literature, He et al.~\cite{he2021fedgraphnn} presented FedGraphNN, an open-source FL system for GNN models.
+Though FL has shown the superiority in various domains, it has not been widely applied to graph-structured data.
+According to the investigation, most of the research focus on horizontal scenarios.
+For instance, considering data privacy preservation in non-independent identically and distribution (Non-IID), Zheng et al.~\cite{zheng2020asfgnn} used clients to implement message communication, and leveraged Bayesian optimization for hyper-parameters fine-tuning.
+They further proposed a novel learning paradigm, named ASFGNN.
+Inspired by meta learning, GraphFL~\cite{wang2020graphfl} is proposed to address the node classification under Non-IID.
+These proposed FLs are supported by machine learning models designed for graph mining.
+In the aspect of GNN as the local model for FL, He et al.~\cite{he2021fedgraphnn} presented FedGraphNN, an open-source FL system based on GNN models.
+But it is not suitable for VFL.
 As for GNN based vertical federated learning, the research is still in its fancy.
-Zhou et al.~\cite{zhou2020privacy} gave the first learning paradigm for privacy-preserving GNN models for node classification, which splits the computation graph of GNN into two parts and applies secure muti-party computation (MPC) techniques, ensuring data privacy and efficiency.
-Besides, GNN based federated learning is also applied in practical systems.
-Wu et al.~\cite{wu2021fedgnn} applied FL into GNN based recommendation to protect the model's information and user-side privacy.
+Zhou et al.~\cite{zhou2020privacy} gave the first vertical learning paradigm for privacy-preserving GNN models for node classification, by splitting the graph into two parts for different clients.
+Secure muti-party computation is adopted as well to ensure data privacy and efficiency.
+To ensure privacy, Ni et al.~\cite{ni2021vertical} adopted additively homomorphic encryption, and proposed a federated GCN learning paradigm for the privacy-preserving node classification task, named FedVGCN.
+Besides the framework study of GNN based FL, it is also applied to real-world applications.
+For instance, Wu et al. ~\cite{wu2021fedgnn} proposed a GNN structured FL for recommendation to accomplish server model training and user-side privacy.